MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 One possible reason for the client delaying sending requests is that there are a limited number of available connections or threads.

-Also check whether the client is performing multiple retries, and investigate the reason if it is.
+Also, check whether the client is performing multiple retries, and investigate the reason if it is.
 To determine whether the client is performing multiple retries, you can:

 - Examine the Storage Analytics logs.
 If multiple retries are happening, you will see multiple operations with the same client request ID but with different server request IDs.
 - Examine the client logs.
 Verbose logging will indicate that a retry has occurred.